 Date and Tell?
 How to Bring Up Your Mental Health When Entering a New Relationship

-In a recent episode of the Showtime hit show, “Shameless,” Ian, a character who lives with bipolar disorder, struggles to tell a potential love interest about his condition.
+In an episode of the Showtime hit show, “Shameless,” Ian, a character who lives with bipolar disorder, struggles to tell a potential love interest about his condition.
 This dilemma isn’t just Hollywood storyline fodder; it’s a common story—and it’s no wonder.
 Many people living with mental health conditions are reluctant to share their experiences with those closest to them, let alone a potential partner.

 So, how should you broach the subject?

 Madeleine Wilson, a licensed clinical social worker from Albuquerque, New Mexico, says that individuals who are in a place of stability—that is, are receiving treatment and have developed positive coping skills for living with their condition—shouldn’t be afraid to build a lasting, loving relationship with a partner.
 And if the opportunity arises, they should approach the topic of their condition directly.

 “I think it’s really important to not apologize for mental illness,” she says.
 “So I would encourage a person with a chronic mental illness to have a conversation with a potential partner and simply say, ‘I have this different way of existing in the world.
 I have a different perspective.
 I have a way of dealing with emotions that may be a lot more intense or perhaps different than many people.
 The conversation should be very person-centered, instead of being about the diagnosis.”

 Wilson also encourages her counseling clients to be upfront about their needs and boundaries as that is something a partner should know from the get-go.